 - Finding the Right Balance Between Speed and Quality

-- How to Manage Technical Debt
+- How to Manage and Reduce Technical Debt

 What Is Technical Debt?

-Technical debt is a measure of the cost of reworking a solution, and it's caused by choosing an easy, yet limited solution, to quote my colleague Paulo Sebastião.
+To quote my colleague Paulo Sebastião: “Technical debt is the measure of the cost of reworking a solution caused by choosing an easy, yet limited solution.”

 Different Types of Technical Debt